-What infrastructure does the school maintain to support a physically safe environment for students and adults?

-What policies, processes, and protocols are in place to ensure the safety of students and adults?

-What written documentation exists to guide responses for various situations?

-Describe the working relationship and protocols between the school and local emergency services personnel.

-Does the school have a crisis team that meets regularly to review and revise protocols?
-Who is included in this group, how often do they meet, and what is discussed at meetings?

-Does the school have safety data sheets (SDSs) and written and applied safety testing in all relevant areas?
+- What infrastructure does the school maintain to support a physically safe environment for students and adults? - What policies, processes, and protocols are in place to ensure the safety of students and adults? - What written documentation exists to guide responses for various situations? - Describe the working relationship and protocols between the school and local emergency services personnel. - Does the school have a crisis team that meets regularly to review and revise protocols?
+Who is included in this group, how often do they meet, and what is discussed at meetings? - Does the school have safety data sheets (SDSs) and written and applied safety testing in all relevant areas? - In what other ways does the school align to this Principle?

 crisis response plans

 agreements with local emergency services

 crisis team meeting agendas/minutes

-other examples/evidence that demonstrate the school's alignment to this Principle